haresh-sai06/Quro-farms/README.md

 Quro Farms E-Commerce:
 Welcome to the Quro Farms E-Commerce repository!
-This project is a web application built to sell organic farm products, featuring a shopping cart, order management, and WhatsApp integration for order placement.
+This project is a web application built to sell natural farm products, featuring a shopping cart, order management, and WhatsApp integration for order placement.

 Table of Contents:
 -> Overview